Numeric Discrepancies in Bible Translation

-Sometimes there are numerical and mathematical discrepancies between bible translations.
-Example: in 2 Sam 15:7 Absalom worked on his coup of David’s kingdom for 40 years in some translations, but four years in other translations.
+Sometimes, there are numerical and mathematical discrepancies between Bible translations.
+For example, in 2 Samuel 15:7, Absalom plotted his coup against David’s kingdom for 40 years in some translations, but for four years in other translations.
 What do we do about those?

-The 40 years translation comes from the Masoretic text (Hebrew) and appears in translations like the KJV.
-While the four years appears in translations of the Greek Septuagint.
-The Masoretic Text is from around 1000 AD but the Greek Septuagint and others like the Dead Sea Scrolls are from around 400 BC.
-These are different translations of the old testament that diverge in varying places.
+The 40-year translation originates from the Masoretic text (Hebrew) and is reflected in translations such as the King James Version (KJV).
+At the same time, the four years appear in translations of the Greek Septuagint.
+The Masoretic Text dates back to around 1000 AD, whereas the Greek Septuagint and other texts, such as the Dead Sea Scrolls, originate from around 400 BC.
+These are different translations of the Old Testament that diverge in varying places.
 More on those two manuscripts here.

 2 Sam 15:7 (KJV) Now it came to pass after forty years that Absalom said to the king, “Please, let me go to Hebron and pay the vow which I made to the LORD.